ALL GRADUATING STUDENTS MUST BE AT THE LAW SCHOOL BY 8:45 A.M. ON COMMENCEMENT DAY, FRIDAY, MAY 23, 2014.

 |8:45 a.m.||Graduating students arrive at law school.|

-10:50 a.m. – All stage participants who have gathered on the second floor come into the lobby, led by the chief marshal, who stops at the front door.
-The two bagpipers and one drummer then lead the processional onto Stuart Street.
-The graduating students fall into line behind the stage participants.
+10:40 a.m. – The two bagpipers and one drummer then lead the processional onto Stuart Street.
+The graduating students fall into line behind the bagpipers and drummers.
 Marshals walk alongside the processional line.
+All stage participants who have gathered on the second floor come into the lobby, led by the chief marshal, and follow the lines of students.
 Traffic is halted by Boston police officers while the processional marches along Stuart Street towards Tremont Street, where it turns right and proceeds to the front doors of the Citi Performing Arts Center.